ZhaoxinLee/EMSystem-Python/README.md

 ![This is an image](/EMSystem-Python/snapshot/GUI.png)

-By checking the checkboxes of camera1 and camera2
+You can turn on and turn off the cameras using the checkboxes of camera1 and camera2 in the red block below
 ![This is an image](/EMSystem-Python/snapshot/GUI_2.png)